josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_the_conduit_and_the_safeguard.md

 This is a matter of UK sovereignity.

 Patriotism requires compliance.

+Clarity in contracting and effective expectations management from initiation reduces any friction inherent in this process and protects all working parties in the case of any future errors, disputes, or harms.

 3. **Additional safeguards.**
    - Require **technical segregation** of UK‑origin data within joint research systems.